 - There is a proposed expansion of the previously approved Settlement in a class action lawsuit against Experian Information Solutions, Inc. ("Experian").
 The lawsuit claims that Experian did not take steps to make sure it accurately reported certain Fraud Shield Indicators.
 Experian denies it did anything wrong. - On April 27, 2022, the Court approved a settlement in this class action that resulted in Experian making certain changes to its business practices.
 However, that settlement did not resolve all class claims brought against Experian.
-After further negotiations, the parties agreed upon additional changes to Experian's business practices and resolution of money damages claims. - This Notice is being provided to inform you about the benefits available to consumers who were affected by Experian's reporting of certain Fraud Shield Indicators. - You may be eligible for a payment from the Expanded Settlement if you were likely affected by Experian's reporting of certain Fraud Shield Indicators from July 1, 2018 through July 31, 2021; or (2) if you, from September 1, 2017 to July 31, 2021, contacted Experian to inquire about and/or dispute a non-residential or high-risk address indicator. - The Settlement will provide \$22,450,000 to pay (1) money to eligible Class Members, (2) any court-approved attorneys' fees and expenses, (3) a Class Representative service payment, and (4) administrative and notice costs.
+After further negotiations, the parties agreed upon additional changes to Experian's business practices and resolution of money damages claims. - This Notice is being provided to inform you about the benefits available to consumers who were affected by Experian's reporting of certain Fraud Shield Indicators. - You may be eligible for a payment from the Expanded Settlement if you were likely affected by Experian's reporting of certain Fraud Shield Indicators from July 1, 2018 through July 31, 2021; or (2) if you, from July 1, 2018 to July 31, 2021, contacted Experian to inquire about and/or dispute a non-residential or high-risk address indicator. - The Settlement will provide \$22,450,000 to pay (1) money to eligible Class Members, (2) any court-approved attorneys' fees and expenses, (3) a Class Representative service payment, and (4) administrative and notice costs.
 Anyone who was not affected by Experian's Fraud Shield reporting or who did not dispute a non-residential or high-risk address indicator is not eligible to receive any money. - Your legal rights are affected by the proposed Settlement even if you do nothing. - Your rights and options relating to the Settlement and the deadlines to exercise them are explained in this notice.
 Please read this entire notice carefully.

-YO OUR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT Submit a Claim Get a cash payment if you qualify.
+YO UR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT Submit a Claim Get a cash payment if you qualify.
 If you previously contacted Experian about the Fraud Shield reporting and you were affected or harmed by the reporting, you will have the option to have your current address no longer be reported as a non-residential or high-risk address.
-Claim Forms are due on Object to the Settlement Write to the Court about why you do not like the proposed Settlement (see Question 18).
-Objections are due on Go to a Hearing Ask to speak in Court about the fairness of the proposed Settlement (see Questions 20-22).
+Claim Forms are due on Exclude Yourself ("Opt Out") Ask to exclude yourself from the proposed Settlement.
+You will not receive a payment from the Settlement.
+If the Settlement is approved, you will keep your right to sue Experian for actual damages on your own.
+Exclusions are due on (See Questions 13-15) Object to the Settlement Write to the Court about why you do not like the proposed Settlement (see Question 18).
+Objections are due on Go to the Hearing Ask to speak in Court about the fairness of the proposed Settlement (see Questions 20-22).
 Do Nothing You will not receive a payment from the Settlement.
 If the Settlement is approved, you will give up any rights to sue Experian about the same legal claims in this Settlement (see Question 23).